shibaoshun/CTDNet/README.md

 - Pytorch 1.7.1
 - MATLAB R2018a
 -
+# cite
-#  If you use this code, please cite “Shi Baoshun, Xu Wenyuan, Yang Xiuwei.
+- If you use this code, please cite “Shi Baoshun, Xu Wenyuan, Yang Xiuwei.
 CTDNet: Cartoon-Texture Decomposition-based Gray Image Super-Resolution Network with Multiple Degradations.
 Journal of the Optical Society of America B, 2023, 40(12): 3284-3290.”
 # [Testing code](https://github.com/shibaoshun/CTDNet)

 `We provide the test codes on Set12 and real Terahertz images.
 We also upload the BAR method to post-process the SR Terahertz images.`